sbriggs-wtc/Laravel_CRUD_API/README.md

 1) Clone this repository to your local computer.
 Run "git clone https://github.com/sbriggs-wtc/Laravel_CRUD_API.git Laravel_CRUD_API".
 2) Make sure the docker daemon is running.
 Run "docker ps -a" to check.
 3) Build the containers.
 Run "docker-compose up" from the root directory.
 4) Navigate to http://localhost:3000/ in your web browser.
-You should see the home page.
+You should see the test page.
 5) To remove the containers, Run "docker-compose down".

 Note that you will have to populate the database with some student data using the provided endpoints.